 - a.
-Development of land that is either contaminated, or is strongly suspected of being contaminated, shall only be permitted when: - an evaluation has been submitted of the level and precise nature of any contamination and need for removal or treatment; and - the potential of existing contaminants to pollute both surface water and ground water, both during and after construction has been established; and - the decontamination measures required to achieve a level of land quality suitable for the proposed end use have been identified; and - measures are taken to ensure that migrating gas is safely dealt with where development is proposed on land adjacent to an uncontrolled 'gassing' landfill site. - Where planning permission is granted, conditions may be imposed requiring the execution of any necessary remedial works. - c.
-Where a site is affected by land contamination responsibility for securing a safe development rests with the developer and/or landowner, who will be required to carry out the above.

-- 4.372 It is the responsibility of the prospective developer to investigate the existence and extent of any contamination and to assess the viability of development in economic terms. - 4.373 In considering proposals for development, the Local Planning Authority should take account of the risks of and from land contamination and how these can be managed or reduced.
+Development of land that is either contaminated, or is strongly suspected of being contaminated, shall only be permitted when: - an evaluation has been submitted of the level and precise nature of any contamination and need for removal or treatment; and - the potential of existing contaminants to pollute both surface water and ground water, both during and after construction has been established; and - the decontamination measures required to achieve a level of land quality suitable for the proposed end use have been identified; and - measures are taken to ensure that migrating gas is safely dealt with where development is proposed on land adjacent to an uncontrolled 'gassing' landfill site. - b.
+Where planning permission is granted, conditions may be imposed requiring the execution of any necessary remedial works. - c.
+Where a site is affected by land contamination responsibility for securing a safe development rests with the developer and/or landowner, who will be required to carry out the above. - 4.372 It is the responsibility of the prospective developer to investigate the existence and extent of any contamination and to assess the viability of development in economic terms. - 4.373 In considering proposals for development, the Local Planning Authority should take account of the risks of and from land contamination and how these can be managed or reduced.
 As a consequence, the Local Planning Authority may, when granting planning permission on a site which may potentially be contaminated impose: - Conditions requiring the developer to first investigate and assess the extent of contamination, and - Where necessary, require that remedial action be taken to neutralise the hazard prior to development commencing. - 4.374 Development proposals which are adjacent to an uncontrolled 'gassing' landfill site will require the developer to demonstrate to the Local Planning Authority that adequate precaution has been taken to ensure that any gas leaking into the development site will be trapped and safely vented away.

-- 4.375 The control of development in respect of contaminated land will be through the application of this policy and through: - Alignment of proposals with other related (but non-planning) strategies and plans identified in the "Evidence Base"; - New community development framework plans and masterplans; and, - The development management process. - 4.376 Once the necessary remediation work has been completed, the land should not be capable of being determined as contaminated land under Part "a" of the Environmental Protection Act 1990 a.
-Swindon Borough's historic environment shall be sustained and enhanced.
-This includes all heritage assets including historic buildings, conservation areas, historic parks and gardens, landscape and archaeology.
+- 4.375 The control of development in respect of contaminated land will be through the application of this policy and through: - Alignment of proposals with other related strategies and plans identified in the "Evidence base"; - New community development framework plans and masterplans; and, - The development management process.

+4.376 Once the necessary remediation work has been completed, the land should not be capable of being determined as contaminated land under Part "a" of the Environmental Protection Act 1990.

-Policy EN10: Historic Environment & Historic Heritage Assets
+Policy EN10: Historic Environment and Heritage Assets